• Skip to primary navigation

 Prepping and Assembling the Pizza

-4. Meanwhile sauté your ground meat in a skillet with oil of choice.
-Once the meat has browned, turn heat off.
+4. Meanwhile, sauté your ground meat in a skillet with the oil of your choice.
+Once the meat has browned, turn the heat off.
 Add the sujuk spice, salt, and mix.

-5. Begin to assemble your pizza by adding the pizza sauce, sprinkle over it the garlic powder, dried oregano, the cheese, your favorite toppings then add the sujuk ground meat.
+5. Begin to assemble your pizza by adding the pizza sauce, sprinkle over it the garlic powder, dried oregano, cheese, and your favorite toppings then add the sujuk ground meat.

-6. Place in the over for about 15-17 minutes.
-If needed, broil for about 1 minute.
+6. Place in the oven for about 15-17 minutes until you get a golden brown color.
+If needed, broil for about 1 minute on the top rack.
 Slice up and enjoy!

 Other Enjoyable Recipes You Must Try